Fabora resources

 Fabora RAMS

-Make the planned method and real controls easier to see before weak arrangements turn into enforcement issues.
+Make the method and the real controls easy to see — before weak arrangements turn into enforcement.

-Fabora RAMS helps steelwork businesses build clearer workshop and site RAMS with reusable content and job-specific edits around sequence, equipment, lifting, hot works, and supporting controls.
-It helps structure the drafting work, but it is not legal advice or enforcement cover.
+Fabora RAMS helps steelwork firms build clearer workshop and site RAMS, with reusable content and job-specific edits around the sequence, equipment, lifting, hot works and the controls that back them.
+It structures the drafting — it isn't legal advice or enforcement cover.

 Formal notices explainedPractical response stepsNo shortcut language